phax/phive/README.md

 # News and noteworthy

+* v9.2.2 - work in progress
+    * Switched from custom error level to `CustomErroDetails`
 * v9.2.1 - 2024-04-25
     * Updated to ph-diver 1.2.0
     * Added support for the pseudo version resolution in `VESLoader.loadVESFromRepo`